adbecker/tsiR/README.md

 ### Example 2

 We can run this same model in a Bayesian framework with schooltime forcing.
-This takes about 30-45 minutes to run.
+We can specify pretty much all the same functions as the *estpars* / *runtsir* function, but also number of iterations, chains, burnins, adapts, etc. This takes about 30-45 minutes to run.

 ```sh
 require(rjags)
 parms <- mcmcestpars(data=LondonMeas,seasonality='schoolterm',update.iter = 1e4,n.iter=1e5,n.chains=3)
 plot(parms$mcmcsamples)
 ```

 We can now enter these parameters into the *simulatetsir* function.
 Here we will use a Poisson distribution to draw the next generation and do twenty simulations.
 Note that this model gives similar results, and 95% credible intervals are constructed for the paramter estimates themselves.